Erling Haaland close to completing Manchester City move from Borussia Dortmund

 Some details are still to be finalised for the deal that is expected to be announced later this week.

 Haaland has scored 85 goals in 88 matches for Dortmund since joining from RB Salzburg in January 2020.
-Dortmund's last game of the season is on Saturday - at home to Hertha Berlin.
+Dortmund host Hertha Berlin in their last game of the season on Saturday.

 Pep Guardiola's side have been leading the race to sign the 21-year-old and his release clause means Borussia Dortmund are resigned to losing the striker this summer.
 The 75m euro fee - which equates to £62m - for Haaland is widely considered to be below market value.

-When asked about the club's interest in the Norwegian last month, Guardiola responded: "[I have] no answer to your question.
+Asked about the club's interest in the Norway striker on Tuesday, Guardiola responded: "Everybody knows the situation.

-"I have no concern or business in my head right now to think about what is going to happen in this club next season."
+"Borussia Dortmund and Manchester City have told me I am not allowed to say anything until the deal is completely done.
+I cannot talk, I am sorry.
+We will have time to talk."

+Liverpool manager Jurgen Klopp believes the Haaland deal will "set new levels" in the transfer market.

 City have often played without a recognised striker this season following the exit of club-record goalscorer Sergio Aguero at the end of the 2020/21 campaign.